Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

-Deleted the AddCategoryToDb to fix the error and after that updated the database Added a new folder from name- Repository and then added the IRepository folder inside it Added a new item called IRepository.cs and modified it
+Deleted the AddCategoryToDb to fix the error and after that updated the database Added a new folder from name- Repository and then added the IRepository folder inside it Added a new item called IRepository.cs and modified it Made another item and then modified the code in the Repository folder Created the individual repo for category and all potential models to be added in the CategoryRepository.cs and ICategoryRepository.cs modified the CategoryRepository.cs and ICategoryRepository.cs made some changes in the categoryRepository.cs